nguyentannguyen/refactoring/README.markdown

 Introduction
 ------------

-This is a refactoring testing project used by H2RD hiring process.
+This is a refactoring testing project used for our hiring process.

 The idea of this exercise is to evaluate your ability to identify poor coding practices and improve the code through the use of best practices.